John List (murderer): Relocation, arrest, and trial

 In 1971, as the FBI later discovered, List had traveled by train from New Jersey first to Michigan, then to Colorado.
 He settled in Denver in early 1972 and took an accounting job under the name Robert Peter "Bob" Clark, one of List's college classmates (although the real Bob Clark later stated that he had never known List).
 From 1979 to 1986, he was the comptroller at a paper box manufacturer outside Denver.
 He joined a Lutheran congregation and ran a car pool for church members without transport.
 At one religious gathering, he met an Army PX clerk named Delores Miller and they were married in 1985.
-In February 1988, the couple moved to a house in the Brandermill neighborhood of Midlothian, Virginia, where List, still using the name Bob Clark, resumed work as an accountant at a small accounting firm, Maddrea, Joyner, Kirkham & Woody.
+In February 1988, the couple moved into a house on Sagewood Trace in the Brandermill community of Midlothian, Virginia, where List, still using the name Bob Clark, resumed work as an accountant at a small accounting firm, Maddrea, Joyner, Kirkham & Woody.

 In 1972, List was proposed as a suspect in the D. B. Cooper air piracy case because of the timing of his disappearance (two weeks prior to the airline hijacking), multiple matches to the hijacker's description, and the reasoning that "a fugitive accused of mass murder has nothing to lose."
 List was questioned by FBI investigators after his capture, but he denied any involvement in the Cooper case.
 While his name is still occasionally mentioned in Cooper articles and documentaries, no direct evidence implicates him, and the FBI no longer considers him a suspect.

 In May 1989, after 17 years, 6 months, and 23 days, the crime was recounted on the Fox television program America's Most Wanted during its first year on the air.
 The segment featured an age-progressed clay bust, sculpted by forensic artist Frank Bender, which turned out to bear a close resemblance to List's actual appearance.
-On June 1, less than two weeks after the broadcast, List was arrested at a Richmond accounting firm after a Denver neighbor recognized the description and alerted authorities.
+On June 1, less than two weeks after the broadcast, List was arrested at his workplace, Maddrea, Joyner, Kirkham & Woody, a Richmond accounting firm, after a former Denver neighbor recognized the description and alerted authorities.
 List continued to stand by his alias for several months, even after his 1989 extradition to Union County, New Jersey; finally, faced with irrefutable evidence – including a fingerprint match with List's military records, as well as evidence found at the crime scene – he confessed his true identity on February 16, 1990.